tin2294/repository-search/README.md

 ## Feedback

 It has been a great learning experience as I had never used React, GraphQL or started testing on my own.
+I definitely wish to spend more time learning about testing for React and JS.

 <p align="right">(<a href="#top">back to top</a>)</p>